Economic history of the Netherlands (1500–1815): Periwig era: the eighteenth-century economy

 Although after the Peace of 1713 the Anglo-Dutch alliance of 1689 formally remained in place.
 With the Republic a guarantor of the Protestant succession in Great Britain, it was obliged to send troops to England during the 1715 and 1745 uprisings of the Jacobite pretenders).
 Otherwise and in practice, the Republic embarked on a policy of neutrality during most of the 18th century.
 This placed Dutch shipping in an enviable protected position during the many wars of that century, provided the British Admiralty court was prepared to recognize the Dutch claim of "free ships make free goods"; this enabled the Republic to provide efficient shipping services with its still very large fleet to all European countries.
 But it eroded the power of the stapelmarkt, as did the emergence of competitors like London and the German North Sea ports Bremen and Hamburg.
 This weakening of the province of Holland as a trade hub in its turn contributed to a disarticulation of the Dutch economic sectors trade, industry, banking and insurance, that had been highly integrated in the Golden Age.
 Each of those sectors embarked on its own growth path in the 18th-century Dutch economy.

 Painting by Kawahara Keiga: Arrival of a Dutch Ship.
-Philipp Franz von Siebold at Dejima with his Japanese wife Kusumoto Otaki and their baby-daughter Kusumoto Ine observing a VOC-ship arriving in the Nagasaki harbour using a telescope.
+Philipp Franz von Siebold at Dejima with his Japanese wife Kusumoto Otaki and their baby-daughter Kusumoto Ine observing a VOC-ship arriving in the Nagasaki harbour.
+His fellow Heinrich Bürger using a telescope.

 As far as industry and agriculture were concerned, the trends that were set in motion in the transitional period after 1670 continued unabated.
 The Dutch economy remained a high-real-wage and high-tax economy, which discouraged investment in labor-intensive pursuits.
 This caused a decline of labor-intensive industries, like the textile industry, and of capital-goods industries like shipbuilding (both suffering from a lack of innovation also, which made it even more difficult to conquer foreign markets).
 That decline was only partially compensated by the growth of industries requiring proximity to ports, or large inputs of skilled labor (which was still in abundant supply) and fixed capital.
 The agricultural sector, faced with the same pressures, specialized in two directions: less labor-intensive livestock raising on the one hand, and very labor-intensive industrial crop production on the other.
 Trade shifted from the intra-European "mother trade" serving the Baltic and the Mediterranean to intercontinental trade (colonial wares) and distribution to the German hinterland (which was now a rising market again, after finally recovering from the ravages of the Thirty Years' War).
 Trade changed in other respects also: shipping became more of a service industry, offering shipping services to merchants of other countries.
 Trade-related financial services shifted from direct financing to acceptance credit.